 ELI 720: Advanced English as a Second Language

-This course is for students who have a basic command of English but whose skills still need improvement.
+This course is for students who have a general command of English, but whose skills still need improvement.
 There is a strong emphasis on writing, but this course also provides opportunities for practice in reading, speaking and listening.
-This course is offered in the fall and spring semesters and provides 1-4 credit hours towards full-time status.
+Emphasis on the improvement of academic and professional writing necessary to be a successful graduate student and professional.
+Topics may include updated statements, professional research, technical and business documents, and more.
+This course is offered in the spring semester and provides 1-4 credit hours towards full-time status.

 ELI 725: Oral Communication for Professional Purposes